Groovy52/Groovy52.github.io/publications/sald-net/index.md

 </p>
 <p align="center"><em>Figure 4.
 Preprocessing steps for raw point cloud data. (a) Raw point cloud. (b) Voxel-based downsampling. (c) RANSAC-based filtering; red points indicate filtered wall points. (d) Final denoised point cloud after statistical outlier removal.
 Background points are shown in black; object points and bounding boxes are color-coded by object class.</em></p>

-A total of 10,985 point cloud scenes were collected at 5 fps using 19 fixed Flash LiDAR sensors (NSL-1110AV, 320×240 resolution, 12 m depth range).
+A total of 10,985 point cloud scenes were collected at 5 fps using 19 fixed Flash LiDAR sensors.
 To reduce noise and computational complexity, a three-stage preprocessing pipeline was applied using Open3D:

 (1) Voxel downsampling with a voxel size of 0.25 to adjust point density.

 (2) RANSAC plane removal (max distance 0.2 m, 3-point model, 500 iterations) to separate foreground objects from walls/floors.

 (3) Statistical Outlier Removal (SOR) with 20 neighbors and 1.5 std threshold.

 Finally, all point clouds were axis-normalized to (0,0,0) for consistent training.

 ## 3. GT Sampling for Class Imbalance Mitigation